 All surgeries are performed by licensed veterinarians and assisted by skilled, caring support teams.
 The low cost service is made possible by charitable donations.
-See our MAP of spay neuter centers below and meet some of the caring doctors involved.
+See our MAP of spay neuter centers below to find a clinic closest to you.

 Be part of the solution and get your cat fixed!

 By spaying and neutering the cats in our community, we can prevent unwanted litters and save thousands of lives.
 We can also reduce the numbers of cats and kittens coming into our shelters each year.

 Did you know that kittens can have kittens?

 Cats can start mating as early as six months of age; an unaltered male can father hundreds of kittens a year, and an unaltered female can produce up to three litters a year.

 Altering your cat will greatly reduce the risk of unwanted behaviors, such as yowling, spraying or whining and will make your cat a much happier companion.
 It keeps outdoor cats closer to home, reducing roaming and cat fights that result from seeking a mate.

 Spaying and neutering also reduces the risk for numerous health problems, including certain types of cancers.

 Qualify for Spay & Save

 The Spay & Save program has resumed spay/neuter surgeries at the Oregon Humane Society, the Humane Society for Southwest Washington, and Cat Adoption Team.
 The only location offering appointments for dogs is the Oregon Humane Society.
 Appointments are extremely limited.
 To request an appointment at the Oregon Humane Society please call (503) 802-6800 or visit the Oregon Humane Society website to be placed on the waiting list.
 To schedule an appointment with the Humane Society for Southwest Washington, please visit their website.
 To schedule an appointment with Cat Adoption Team, please visit their website.